Policy last updated

 NDIS funded therapist and school principal (or nominee)

-School-based therapists and SSS staff may contact a Professional Practice Leader or their relevant professional organisation if they require advice about entering dual servicing arrangements with NDIS funded therapists.
+School-based therapists and SSS staff may contact the relevant regional department staff/manager or professional organisation if they require advice about entering dual servicing arrangements with NDIS funded therapists.
 For example, Speech Pathology provides guidance for speech pathologists about dual servicing arrangements.

-Complaints from students, parents, or school staff about NDIS service providers should be directed to the NDIS Commission by calling 1800 035 544 or visiting how to make a complaint about a .
+Schools can direct complaints from students, parents/carers or school staff about NDIS service providers to the NDIS Commission by calling 1800 035 544 or visiting how to make a complaint about a .

 Definitions